 Other Knee Fractures

-- Proximal tibia fracture – This is a fracture of the top of the shin bone.
+A proximal tibia fracture is a fracture of the top of the shin bone.
 This could happen due to excessive activity, trauma or a weakened bone.

 With knee movement, your patella typically slides along a groove in the knee joint.
 Sometimes, the patella gets dislocated out of the groove.
 This can cause knee instability, catching, swelling, stiffness or pain.